Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [eBay, in PDF format, without answers marked](https://www.ebay.com/itm/404898797787?mkcid=16&mkevt=1&mkrid=711-127632-2357-0&ssspo=_ptbuk3gqdw&sssrc=2524149&ssuid=_ptbuk3gqdw&widget_ver=artemis&media=COPY)
 - [Patreon subscription, where you can get access to all of the materials in EPUB and PDF formats](https://patreon.com/Ditectrev).

-🛍️ If you're working for a company, you could most probably easily claim this expense during preparation for your exam.
-For us, it's to be, or not to be, in the game.
+🛍️ If you work for a company, you could probably easily claim this expense while preparing for your exam.
+For us, it's about being in the game or not.

-⭐ Good ratings & reviews helps us to survive.
-Please remember to leave a nice one, when you purchase an item.
+⭐ Good ratings & reviews help us to survive.
+Please don't forget to leave a nice one when you purchase an item.

 ## ✨ This course is unlike any Amazon Web Services Certified (AWS Certified) Solutions Architect Associate (SAA-C03) course you will find online.